-Implementation of State Standards means ensuring all students, including English Language Learners, have access to school programs and services based on California’s academic content and performance standards.
+Implementation of State Standards means ensuring all students, including English Language Learners, have a good opportunity to learn based on California’s academic content standards in every subject area.

 NEW STANDARDS HELP STUDENTS